 - Leading and Side Walking (shown above) during lessons take special focus and agility.
 How the games astride the horse help the rider, how to communicate and report back.

-- Shadowing/serving the children both autistic and their siblings and parents during Horse Boy Play Dates and Camps are discussed, practiced and important safety tips are shared.
+- Shadowing/serving the children both autistic and their siblings and parents during Ther-a-Playdates and Camps.
+Important safety tips are shared.

 - Orientation of facility, the tack room, stalls, storage, hay loft, safety equipment/features and location of records and supplies.

 - Documents for the volunteers, the riders and the horses are presented and explained.